0xPolygon/polygon-edge-docs/docs/configuration/sample-config.md

 ---
 # Server configuration file
 Starting the server with various configuration options can be done using a configuration file instead of using just flags.
-The command used to start the server with config file `polygon-edge server --config <config_file_name>`
+The command used to start the server with a config file: `polygon-edge server --config <config_file_name>`

 ## Export config file with default configuration
-Config file with default settings for the Polygon Edge server can be exported into a config file in either `yaml` or `json` file format.
+The configuration with default settings for the Polygon Edge server can be exported into a config file in either `yaml` or `json` file format.
 This file can be used as a template for running the server using a configuration file.

 ### YAML